 This news has caused concern all over the world particularly in countries that consume more meat than vegetables and other foods.
-The report says that eating too much processed meats could cause colon cancer and even affect the prostrate and pancreas.
+The report says that eating too much-processed meats could cause colon cancer and even affect the prostate and pancreas.
 The report has been published in ‘The Lancet Oncology.’
 However, not everyone has accepted the report and some have even dismissed it as being inconclusive.
 Some experts have even gone so far as to say that even though great amounts of money have been spent the world over yet there is no conclusive evidence about which foods cause cancer and which don’t.

-Over the years several factors have been classified for their cancer causing properties by the WHO such as coffee and sunlight, just to serve as examples.
+Over the years several factors have been classified for their cancer-causing properties by the WHO such as coffee and sunlight, just to serve as examples.

 The agency has several classifications ranging from “probably carcinogenic,” “possibly carcinogenic,” or “not classifiable” and finally “probably not carcinogenic” and processed meat has been classified as “probably carcinogenic,” from evidence through observational studies.
 Since the agency has classified that the consumption of red meat was “probably carcinogenic to humans” has also sent out a message that could confuse consumers.
 The processed meat industry is of the opinion that such a statement could send the wrong signals if it is not accompanied by specifics and more details.